 Skip to main content

-1. Nurse practitioners participating in any aspect of medical assistance in dying understand and comply with the Criminal Code and other legislation, the BCCNM standards of practice, and provincial and organizational policies and procedures related to medical assistance in dying.
+1. Nurse practitioners participating in any aspect of MAiD comply with the Criminal Code of Canada and other applicable legislation, BCCNM standards of practice, and provincial and organizational policies and procedures related to MAiD.

 a.